markusrenoldner/science-notes/Derivation of Navier-Stokes equations.md

 \end{equation}$$
 To summarize: it is given an initial value for $\boldsymbol{u}^0$ and $\boldsymbol{\omega}^0$ as well as the forcing function $\boldsymbol{f}$ (also called data).
 The unknowns are the velocity field $\boldsymbol{u}$, vorticity field $\boldsymbol{\omega}$, and total pressure $p$.

 To yield a meaningful problem, boundary conditions have to be prescribed, see [[Boundary conditions for Navier-Stokes]].
-Additionally, for Re $\rightarrow \infty$ (inviscid limit), the equations are also called Euler-equations.

 ## Sources